nehalkhan2410/General/JavaScript/JavaScriptLoading.md

 </html>
 ```

-3. In the case of `defer` tag loading and parsing are done parallelly and once all the parsing is done only then execution of the script (s) will take place.
+3. In the case of `defer` attribute, loading and parsing are done in parallel and once all the parsing is complete, then execution of the script (s) will take place.

 ```html
 <!DOCTYPE html>